 What are Student Groups?

-To learn more about Groups, you can watch Group Creation and Management for Instructors (Video) and Group Creation and Interaction for Students (Video).
+Learn more about Groups: Group Creation and Management for Instructors (Video)

 When Should I Use Groups?

 As an instructor, create groups to:

 - Set up student group configurations at the course level for assignments and in-class work, both graded and ungraded.

 - Facilitate semester-long projects so that students can communicate and iterate on documents together.

 - Facilitate faculty professional development and institutional committees or activities.

 - Facilitate student-run study groups within courses or at the account level.

 Instructor Groups Management View